Shay Given: International career

 Given represented the Republic of Ireland at youth level before earning five caps for the Republic of Ireland national under-21 team.
-Although he did not become a regular first team player for Blackburn Rovers, Given's performances while on loan at Swindon and Sunderland led to him being called up to the Republic of Ireland squad in 1996.
+Although he did not become a regular first team player for Blackburn, Given's performances while on loan at Swindon and Sunderland led to him being called up to the Republic of Ireland squad in 1996.
 He made his debut for the national team on 27 March 1996, in a game against Russia.
+Due to his lack of playing time at Blackburn Rovers in the 1996–97 season, manager Mick McCarthy dropped him from the squad.

 Although Ireland failed to qualify for the 1998 FIFA World Cup or UEFA Euro 2000, Given established himself as first-choice goalkeeper.
 He played in all of his nation's games at the 2002 FIFA World Cup.
 With draws against Cameroon and Germany and a 3–0 win against Saudi Arabia, the team reached the second round of the competition.
 Meeting Spain in the knockout round, Ireland forced penalties with the score at 1–1 at the end of extra time.
 Three missed penalties for Ireland ended their participation in the tournament, and Spain progressed to the next round.

 Given was part of the team for most of the 2006 FIFA World Cup qualifying campaign; however a draw with Switzerland meant Ireland failed to qualify for the finals of the competition in Germany.
 He equalled Packie Bonner's record of 80 caps against Slovakia on 28 March 2007.
 Given obtained his 100th cap against Montenegro at Croke Park, Dublin on 14 October 2009 in a 2010 FIFA World Cup qualifying game.
 Ireland reached a qualifying play-off against France, but were controversially eliminated by a goal scored after Thierry Henry handled the ball.

 Given was part of the team that secured qualification for UEFA Euro 2012 with a play-off victory against Estonia.
 Given played in the Euro 2012 championship as Ireland were eliminated in the group stage.